 legal resources necessary to hold negligent facilities accountable.

-Other factors that may reduce blood flow in the body leading to pressure ulcers include poor skin integrity (thickening skin), smoking, paralysis, and prolonged exposure to moisture.Stage 4 Bedsores and Pressure Sores: What is the Difference?
+Other factors that may reduce blood flow or blood supply leading to pressure ulcers include poor skin integrity (thickening skin), smoking, paralysis, and prolonged exposure to moisture.Causes Of Pressure Ulcers

 A pressure sore appears as warmer or reddened, darker skin than the surrounding area in its initial stage.
 However, the pressure sore could develop into a skin ulcer with a yellow or white color in an advanced stage.

-The symptoms of pressure sores can include:
+The symptoms of stage 4 bedsores which are typically called pressure sores, can include:

 - Blisters on pressure point areas on the body